 Galapagos cruises offer daily lectures for passengers with a variety of themes, but this isn’t the onlyway to learn while on board.

 Kids will more likely enjoy learning “hands on”, experiencing the wildlife and geology for themselves, touching different kinds of lava rock, swimming with endemic species, and learning about animals up close.

-Have the kids keep a photo or video journal, and log their daily activities in a creative way.
+Have the kids keep a photo or video journal, the best opportunity to enjoy family friendly cruises.

 Taking a Perfect Galapagos Family Vacation

 Among parent’s least favorite children’s expression: “Mum/Dad, I’m bored”.
 It makes us feel guilty and concerned at the same time.
 But you’ll never hear that cry from the heart if you take a Galapagos family vacation which is perfect for keeping children of all ages fascinated, energized and never bored.